![if gte IE 9]><![endif]><![if gte IE 9]><![endif]><![if gte IE 9]><![endif]><![if gte IE 9]><![endif]>

-A program for health care providers to help them understand the role of spirometry as an objective measurement of lung disease, review spirometry testing, terms and measurements, understand the criteria for best test acceptability/repeatability.
+Understand the role of spirometry as an objective measurement of lung disease, review spirometry testing and standards.

 The Lung Health Foundation is committed to improving the health and quality of life of people living with respiratory disease.
 The Provider Education Program develops learning programs for healthcare providers to enhance respiratory disease management.
 In particular, focus is on a greater understanding of the critical role spirometry plays in achieving objective measurement and monitoring of respiratory disease.
 In collaboration with the CTS Pulmonary Standards Committee the PEP has developed a module on spirometry testing, terms and measurements.
 A primary goal of the program is to increase provider confidence in the use and interpretation of spirometry.

 This e-learning activity is a form of self-study using enduring materials (e-learning modules) as defined by the Maintenance of Proficiency (Mainpro+®) Program of the College of Family Physicians of Canada (CFPC).
 Self-study using e-learning modules is included under the Non-Certified Self-Learning credit category.
 Any non-certified activity is generally eligible for one non-certified credit per hour.

 We estimate that this activity should take 1 hour.

 This program provides an overview of asthma action plans and their role and evidence for use in primary care.
 The tools and resources are aligned with the latest Canadian Thoracic Society guidelines for the diagnosis and management of asthma.

 This program for primary care providers is an evidence-based education and management program focused on Chronic Obstructive Pulmonary Disease (COPD).
 The tools and resources herein are aligned with the latest Canadian Thoracic Society (CTS) guidelines.